jennaluz/SensorMotor/README.md

 The Sensor Motor reads in temperature and humidity using the HDC1080 device.
 These values can be display on the 7 Segment Display and manipulate the Stepper Motor.
 Alternatively, buttons on the Vandalino board can also be used to change 7 Segment Display and Stepper Motor settings.
 Neopixels on the Vandalino board also reflect the state of the system.

 ### Installations
+FreeRTOS and PicoSDK are used in this project.
+If you already have these softwares installed, jump to the [Quick Start](#quick-start) section to get the Sensor Motor running on your machine!
 - FreeRTOS
 - PicoSDK